Quickstart

 Find your way around the sidebar

+Settings (Notion config, appearance, your account profile) lives in the avatar menu in the top-right, not in the sidebar.
 Hit Ctrl+K any time to open the command palette and jump to any panel by name.
 Hit ? for the full keyboard-shortcut overlay.

 3